Why Healthcare Organizations Must Prioritize Data Readiness in 2025

 - Are third-party vendors and data-sharing partners meeting compliance requirements?

-Once an organization has assessed its data landscape, the next step is to align data initiatives with broader strategic goals.
+Once an organization has assessed its data landscape, the next step is to align data initiatives with broader strategic goals, integrating insights gained into core transformation agendas across the enterprise.
+This alignment transforms data from a passive asset into an active driver of organizational performance, resilience, and innovation.

 Common Outcomes from a Data Assessment: